xiliourt/tiddl-nextjs/README.md

 - Search functionality _(good idea, but outside of scope for now)_

 ## For personal use only.
-Created as a hobby project / for educational purposes
-## Remember to support your favorite artists - buy their albums, go to their shows!
+Created as a hobby project / for educational purposes.
+Support your favourite artists - buy their albums, see their shows!